kmvu/Capstone-ML/Reports/report.md

 The dataset contains good amount of different flower types (102), with a number of images represent each **class**.
 Hence, we can directly use them to start training our model without having to bring in more data images from another sources to fill up missing **classes**.

-Within this dataset, we have three folders *Training*, *Validation*, and *Testing*, which stand for their own purposes, respectively.
-Each folder should contains 102 categories, and each category contains **40 to 258 images**. *Training* and *Validation* folders are used for training our model, then we use *Testing* folder to validate our model after training in order to avoid ***overfitting problem***.
+Within this dataset, we have two folders *Training*, *Validation*, which stand for their own purposes, respectively.
+Each folder should contains 102 categories, and each category contains **40 to 258 images**. *Training* folder is used for training our model, then we use *Validation* folder to validate our model after training in order to avoid ***overfitting*** problem.
 This can count as part of the pre-processing step for our dataset.
 Additionally, It is better to verify that our model performs well with new set of images (and not just from images that it already knew).
 This way we can raise our confidence that it can predict flowers' names that it has never seen before.

 *Validation* set contains **818 images**, while *Training* set contains **6652 images**.
 We recognize that *Validation* set takes about **11%** total number of images original for training by following calculation: